MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/index.md

   - type: CtaSection
     title: Minh (Mike) Phan Portfolio
     text: >+
-      ### Hello, Welcome to my Portfolio

-      <div style="text-align: center">I’m Mike Phan, a Master’s student at
-      Babson Graduate School of Business with a strong foundation in machine learning, data analytics, and cloud-based data engineering.
-I specialize in transforming complex data into actionable business insights using tools like Python, R, SQL, Tableau, and Power BI.</div>
+      I’m Mike Phan, a Master’s student at Babson Graduate School of Business with a strong foundation in machine learning, data analytics, and cloud-based data engineering.
+I specialize in transforming complex data into actionable business insights using tools like Python, R, SQL, Tableau, and Power BI.

     actions:
       - type: Button